Find out how Later Life Ambitions ensures older people are fairly represented.

 We also understand that NPCC and the Police Federation, whilst not in a position to provide individual advice, have also made representations along the same lines as NARPO to the Home Office seeking a fair solution to this problem.

 One difficulty with this issue and the current position is, as we understand it, that several forces are independently making representations to HMRC to seek a solution.
 HMRC can from our own experience be cautious in their approach to matters such as this and this can prolong the process of negotiations.
 NPCC as a body is not involved in those negotiations, which are being conducted on a force by force basis, but, as well as making representations to the Home Office on this matter, NPCC has made similar representations to HMRC.
 It is our understanding that whatever results from the individual force dealings with HMRC, the Revenue will be seeking a single solution for all forces.
-This may take some time possibly up to two months to get a definitive answer from HMRC.

 If however you have been told by your force that you have a tax liability, one course of action would be to write to the force, expressing surprise at the position you find yourself in and seeking a written response from the force as to the actual tax payable and the specific reason for that tax demand.
 Once the force has responded, we still believe it appropriate to make a complaint of maladministration of the pension scheme, initially through the force pension Internal Dispute Resolution Procedure and eventually to the Pension Ombudsman.